 These are just a few of the current challenges – more will surface as we get further down the path to collaboration.
-There are several emerging technological areas which can help tackle some of the challenges: Privacy preserving approaches in the world of big data such as synthetic data generation; zero knowledge proofs (i.e. blockchain); tackling information overload with Moving Target Defense-based technologies that deliver only true alerts, such as Morphisec Endpoint Threat Prevention, and/or emerging solutions in the area of AI and security analytics; and distributed SIEM architectures.
+There are several emerging technological areas which can help tackle some of the challenges.
+Privacy preserving approaches in the world of big data such as synthetic data generation; zero knowledge proofs (i.e. blockchain).
+Addressing information overload with Moving Target Defense-based technologies that deliver only true alerts, such as Morphisec Endpoint Threat Prevention, and emerging solutions in the area of AI and security analytics; and distributed SIEM architectures.

-In a highly collaborative future, a grid of collaborators will emerge connecting every organization.
-Such a grid will work according to certain rules, taking into account that countries will be participants as well:
+In a highly collaborative future, a network of collaborators will appear connecting every organization.
+Such a network will work according to certain rules, taking into account that countries will be participants as well:

-Countries – Countries can work as centralized aggregation points, aggregating intelligence from local enterprises and disseminate it to other countries which, in turn, will disseminate the received intelligence to their respective local enterprises.
-There should be some filtering on the type of intelligence being disseminated and classification so the propagation and prioritization will be effective.
+Countries – Countries can work as centralized aggregation points, aggregating intelligence from local enterprises and disseminate it to other countries which, in turn, will distribute the received intelligence to their respective local businesses.
+There should be some filtering on the type of intelligence being disseminated and classification so the propagation and prioritization will be useful.

-Sector Driven – Each industry has its common threats and common malicious actors; it’s logical that there would be tighter collaboration among industry participants.
+Sector Driven – Each industry has its common threats and popular malicious actors; it’s logical that there would be tighter collaboration among industry participants.

 Consumers & SMEs – Consumers are the ones excluded from this discussion although they could contribute and gain from this process like anyone else.
 The same holds true for small to medium-sized businesses, which cannot afford the enterprise-grade collaboration tools currently being built.

 One of the biggest questions about cyber collaboration is when it will reach a tipping point.
-I speculate that it will occur when a disastrous cyber event takes place, or when startups emerge in a massive number in this area or when countries finally prioritize cyber collaboration and invest the required resources.
+I speculate that it will occur when an unfortunate cyber event takes place, or when startups emerge in a massive number in this area or when countries finally prioritize cyber collaboration and invest the required resources.